kubernetes/community/contributors/guide/issue-triage.md

 Please find more detailed information about Support Requests in the [Footnotes section](#footnotes).

 ### Duplicates
-* Duplicates of other open issues should have the self-readable label `triage/duplicate`, then be commented on or closed.
+* Duplicates of other open issues should be left with a comment referencing the original issue and closed.

 ### Abandoned or Wrongly Placed Issues
 Depending on your permissions, either close or comment on it.